Credit: Kobal Collection

 Alfred Hitchcock, USA 1958

-After half a century of monopolising the top spot, Citizen Kane was beginning to look smugly inviolable.
-Call it Schadenfreude, but let’s rejoice that this now conventional and ritualised symbol of ‘the greatest’ has finally been taken down a peg.
-The accession of Vertigo is hardly in the nature of a coup d’état.
-Tying for 11th place in 1972, Hitchcock’s masterpiece steadily inched up the poll over the next three decades, and by 2002 was clearly the heir apparent.
+The accession of Vertigo to the top spot in this poll is hardly in the nature of a coup d’état.
+Tying for 11th place in 1972, Hitchcock’s masterpiece steadily inched up the poll over the next three decades, and by 2002 was clearly the heir apparent to the long-ruling Citizen Kane.
 Still, even ardent Wellesians should feel gratified at the modest revolution – if only for the proof that film canons (and the versions of history they legitimate) are not completely fossilised.

 There may be no larger significance in the bare fact that a couple of films made in California 17 years apart have traded numerical rankings on a whimsically impressionistic list.
 Yet the human urge to interpret chance phenomena will not be denied, and Vertigo is a crafty, duplicitous machine for spinning meaning…

-- Read Forever falling: Miguel Marías’s advocation for Vertigo as the greatest film of all time
+- Also read Forever falling: Miguel Marías’s advocation for Vertigo as the greatest film of all time

 - Watch Kim Novak discuss Vertigo